The best Spanish islands

 The beautiful Morro Jable bay

-This is probably the most spectacular of the Canary Islands with over 300 volcanoes, a monotone lava landscape and amazing beaches.
+This is probably the most spectacular of the Canary Islands with over 300 volcanoes, a monotone lava landscape, and amazing beaches.
+A great tip: visit La Geria, one of the most spectacular wineries in Spain, and probably in the world, located in the volcanic ash.

-Lanzarote offer also great surfing areas as Orzola and La Santa.
+Lanzarote also has great surfing areas as Orzola and La Santa.

-It is a fantastic destination for anyone looking not only for great beaches but also for great walking and hikes in a lunar panorama, between the many calderas of the Los Volcanes Natural Park.
+It is a fantastic destination for anyone looking not only for great beaches but also for great walking and hikes in a lunar panorama, between the many calderas of the Los Volcanes Nature Reserve.

 Cycling is also a popular activity.
 The town of Costa Teguise is a great base with also a fantastic beach with shallow water and well repaired from the waves, an ideal spot for families.